List of In Another World with My Smartphone characters: Duchy of Brunhild

 As head of the Fairy Tribe of Mismede, Leen serves as the court mage of the Kingdom of Mismede and is capable of using her personal null magic, 'Program'.
 Over the span of 200 years, she has used 'Program' to create an automated teddy bear named Paula who can interact with humans and other beings, though it has yet to gain the capability to speak.
 Because she had not used her wings for a long period of time, she is unable to fly.
 She meets Touya during a diplomatic trip from Belfast when Paula brings him to her personal chambers.
-Intrigued by his abilities, she asks him to become her disciple; when Touya declines, she becomes Mismede's ambassador to Belfast and Brunhild Dukedom as an excuse to spend more time around him.
+Intrigued by his abilities, she asks him to become her disciple; when Touya declines, she becomes Mismede's ambassador to Belfast and Brunhild Dukedom as an excuse to spend more time around him and getting information from her apprentice Charlotte as well punishing her for telling Touya about her master's vile sadistic past teachings.
+She gets along well with Sakura and teaches her magic along with Sue and Renne.
 She is Touya's eighth fiancée and Quun's mother.